bio-tools/biotoolsDocs/IFB_tools.rst

    :header: "Type", "Description"
    :widths: 25, 50

-   "Primary", "The principal publication about the tool itself; the article to cite when acknowledging use of the tool."
+   **Primary**, "The principal publication about the tool itself; the article to cite when acknowledging use of the tool."
-   "Method", "A publication describing a scientific method or algorithm implemented by the tool."
+   **Method**, "A publication describing a scientific method or algorithm implemented by the tool."
-   "Usage", "A publication describing the application of the tool to scientific research, a particular task or dataset."
+   **Usage**, "A publication describing the application of the tool to scientific research, a particular task or dataset."
-   "Comparison", "A publication which assessed the performance of the tool."
+   **Comparison**, "A publication which assessed the performance of the tool."
-   "Review", "A publication where the tool was reviewed."
+   **Review**, "A publication where the tool was reviewed."
-   "Other", "A publication of relevance to the tool but not fitting the other categories."
+   **Other**, "A publication of relevance to the tool but not fitting the other categories."

 and can have the following attributes defined: